Kuehne + Nagel will offer CO2-neutral transport from 2020 onwards

 We promise to provide our customers with environmental friendly, sustainable and innovative supply chain solutions that will reduce our collective CO2 footprint and help stakeholders achieve their bold environmental targets.

 Ocean acidification and global warming dramatically impact our natural ecosystems and without far reaching measures life on our planet is under threat; we need courageous and swift actions from companies to change that truth.
-The logistics industry contributes 7% to the global emission of greenhouse gases.
+The logistics industry contributes 7% to the global emission of CO2.
 As an industry leader we commit to reducing our contribution to that percentage through ambitious climate protection targets, to ensure a future for the generations to come.

 - Carbon management: Maintain effective carbon management throughout all operations

 - Environmental products & services: Provide environmentally sensitive products to our customers

 - Supplier environmental performance: Environmental criteria to procure and select logistics services